spencermountain/wtf_wikipedia/README.md

 This parser actually does an okay job at it too.

 Wikipedia I18n langauge information for _Redirects, Infoboxes, Categories, and Images_ are included in the library, with pretty-decent coverage.

+To improve coverage of i18n templates, use [wtf-plugin-i18n](./plugins/i18n)

 Please make a PR if you see something missing for your language.